olesyapro888/Prediction_success_Deep-Learning-Model_TensorFlow/README.md

 ![image](https://user-images.githubusercontent.com/68247343/140558523-15d53fad-f8ba-445d-82f1-4212993af682.png)

-The result of the Ensemble Classifier algorithm can be found in the [AlphabetSoupCharity_Optimzation](./AlphabetSoupCharity_Optimzation.ipynb) file.
+The result of the optimized module can be found in the [AlphabetSoupCharity_Optimzation](./AlphabetSoupCharity_Optimzation.ipynb) file.

 ## `The Neural Network Charity Analysis Summary`